-The University of Hartford’s Barney School of Business will honor Christopher J. Swift, chairman and chief executive officer of The Hartford, at its third annual Finance, Insurance, Risk Management, and Manufacturing (F.I.R.M.)
+The University of Hartford’s Barney School of Business honored Christopher J. Swift, chairman and chief executive officer of The Hartford, at its third annual Finance, Insurance, Risk Management, and Manufacturing (F.I.R.M.)
 Executive Leadership of the Year Award Dinner.
-The dinner will take place on Thursday, October 8, 2020, at 6 p.m. at the Connecticut Convention Center in Hartford, Connecticut.
+FIRM was held virtually on Thursday, October 8, 2020, at 7 p.m..
 Proceeds from the event will benefit scholarships, career development, and programming at the Barney School of Business.
-While we hope to gather in person in October, we know that state-mandated restrictions may prohibit large-scale events.
-We are currently considering a virtual option.
-Stay tuned for more information in the coming weeks.

 The F.I.R.M.
 Executive Leadership Award honors and celebrates an industry leader who has made significant contributions in the finance, insurance, risk management, and manufacturing sectors.
 The inaugural F.I.R.M. event in 2019 raised over $500,000 in proceeds that will provide over a dozen students with annual partial scholarships, and create numerous career-development and leadership programs for Barney School students.